 The tall, long-legged and blue-eyed young girls were described in the press as graceful, enigmatic and charming.
 One reporter wrote admiringly that they were ‘sophisticated but not blasé, interested in new experiences but not too wide-eyed.’
 Early in their career they seemed to go by the name of Sisters Gen but this was soon shortened to Sisters G. When asked why they chose this name, the pair remained enigmatic.
 In one interview their mother suggested they felt it would be disrespectful to those in countries that had fought Germany during WWI to dance under such a German name.
-It seems more likely that it was shortened simply to make it more memorable and easier for their international audience to understand.
+It seems more likely that it was shortened to make it more memorable and simpler for their international audience.

 By 1929 the sisters had danced in London in the Café de Paris, the Kit Kat Club, the Carlton Club and the Bat Club and the Prince of Wales was said to be a fan.
 In Paris they were said to be the first Germans to dance at the Moulin Rouge after the war ended.
-It is not clear whether this as their first appearance at the Moulin Rouge, but they certainly danced at the iconic establishment in from late December 1926 until at least February 1927 as part of Ca C’est Paris, which was headlined by Mistinguett.
+It is not clear whether this was their first appearance at the Moulin Rouge, but they certainly danced at the iconic establishment between late December 1926 until at least February 1927 as part of Ca C’est Paris, which was headlined by the famous dancer Mistinguett.
 Although they also danced in Biarritz, Berlin, Vienna and Barcelona, they were perhaps most popular in Paris.
 The sisters spoke both German and French but were said to be poor at speaking English.
 They were praised for their versatility and unique style and could change their repertoire to reflect the country in which they were dancing: tangos from Spain, ballet from France, Jazz from America.
 They said their favourite dance was the Viennese waltz.

 In late 1929, when they were around nineteen, Carla and Eleanor were signed by Carl Leammle, the President of Universal Pictures, to appear in Paul Whiteman’s film King of Jazz Revue.
 I believe that they sailed for America, accompanied by their mother, on the 7th or 8th October and arrived in New York on the 25th.
 The following day they made their first public appearance at the Universal Club dinner-dance at the Astor.